pbredenberg/wardrobejs/README.md

-wardrobejs
+wardrobejs 0.0.1
 ==========

 What could it be?
-Is it JUST about the clothes?
-Or is it more philosophical in nature?
+Is it really JUST about the clothes?